 5. Care for Newcomer Children Program The LINC childcare program at the Centre for newcomers is dedicated to professional excellence focusing on early childhood education.

 6. Bi-Literacy Classes The Arabic - English and Tigrinya - English literacy classes will help adult learners improve their first language and English literacy skills.

-7. Community-Based Care for Newcomer Children (CNCBC) helps qualified low-income students from all Calgary LINC schools to use free childcare in a licensed daycare centre or day home if their child is between 1- 5 years of age.
+7. Community-Based Care for Newcomer Children (CBCNC) helps qualified low-income students from all Calgary LINC schools to use free childcare in a licensed daycare centre or day home if their child is between 1- 5 years of age.